 If you’re interested in working with me at the Flatiron Institute, I have a postdoc (Flatiron Fellow) position available (see here for further information).
 Please contact me via cmueller[at]simonsfoundation.org for further information.

 Please find below a list of representative publications (more complete list is available on my ResearchGate profile).
 Some of the accompanying code can be found in my personal github repository.
 My Erdös number is 3 (P.E., Pavel Valtr, Bernd Gärtner).

 Recent manuscripts under review/in preparation

 Asmus J, Müller CL, Sbalzarini IF.
-Approximate Design Centering and Robustness Quantification of Biological and Electronic Networks. submitted
+Lp-Adaptation: Simultaneous Design Centering and Robustness Estimation of Electronic and Biological Systems.
+To appear Scientific Reports, 2017

 Bien J, Gaynanova I, Lederer J, Müller CL.
 Theory for the TREX. submitted. [overview]

 Äijö, T, Müller CL, Bonneau R, Temporal probabilistic modeling of bacterial compositions derived from 16S rRNA sequencing. http://biorxiv.org/content/early/2016/09/22/076836 [code]

 Cázáls F, Robert C, Roth A, Müller CL, Towards Morse Theory for Point Cloud Data.
 HAL preprint, 2013.